During the mid-19th century, sailors often spent years aboard ships

 collecting and displaying exotic objects from afar possibly fueled the

-industry and contributed to the popularity of the valentines.
+industry and contributed to the popularity of these unique works of

 Historians believe that most of the sailors' valentines came from the